6. Measures in other sectors

 WHO Action in North Macedonia

-WHO action in the COVID-19 outbreak in North Macedonia aims at limiting the spread of the virus, protecting population health and the health of health workers at the frontline, and preserving health system capacity and resilience to respond and provide essential services to the population.
+WHO action in the COVID-19 outbreak in North Macedonia has focused on limiting the spread of the virus, protecting population health and the health of health workers at the frontline, and preserving health system capacity and resilience to respond and provide essential services to the population.

 WHO is the lead UN agency for health and the main technical and health policy advisor to the government on COVID-19 containment and mitigation.
 It works in close coordination with other UN agencies.
 The Western Balkan countries, including North Macedonia, belong to the priority countries for the WHO European Region.

-WHO emphasizes that there should be gradual alleviation, close monitoring and constant calibration of measures.
+WHO also supported the country in assessing the situation in view of the eventual relaxation of restrictive public health measures.
+WHO emphasized that there should be gradual release of restrictions, combined with close monitoring and constant calibration of measures.
 As measures are loosened, surveillance should be tightened.
 Different surveillance approaches (identification, confirmation, isolation, and contact identification and quarantine, event-based surveillance, sentinel ILI/SARI surveillance etc.) should be applied.

 WHO continues to be actively engaged in:

-• WHO supports the country to raise awareness about maintaining essential health services and the importance of immunization in preventing diseases and protecting life at the time of COVID-19.
+• Supporting the country to raise awareness about maintaining essential health services and the importance of immunization in preventing diseases and protecting life at the time of COVID-19.